 When BCC scripts reports errors, a quick workaround is to ignore these problem modules or functions.
 Because BCC mode converts some functions to C code, these functions are not compatible with Python function object.
 They may not be called by outer Python scripts, and can't be fixed in Pyarmor side.
 In this case use configuration option bcc:excludes and bcc:disabled to ignore function or module, and make all the others work.

 To ignore one module pkgname.modname by this command:

-'''

-$ pyarmor cfg -p pkgname.modname bcc:disabled=1
+\$ pyarmor cfg -p pkgname.modname bcc:disabled=1

-'''

-To ignore one function in one module by this command:
+To ignore functions or class methods in one module: